johnhbell/johnhbell.github.io/_pages/paper.md

 ---
 permalink: /paper/
-title: Final Version of the Paper
+title: Latest Version of the Paper
 subtitle:
 ---